5 stars

 Low Corporate Taxes

-The tax rate in Canada’s corporate system in 2019 was as low as 15%, which is marked to be an economical rate internationally.
-In contrast, the corporate tax was 21% in the US by 2019, which remains an extra cost and tax burden for companies.
+The corporate tax rate in Canada’s corporate system in 2019 was as low as 15%, which is considered an economical rate internationally.
+In contrast, the corporate tax was 21% in the US in 2019, which remains an extra cost and tax burden for companies.

 Access to the US and Mexico Markets through the new NAFTA